HelpFreedom/brotato-full-autobot/README.md

   improve as feedback comes in.
 - The bot does not currently chain into Endless mode automatically after wave 20 boss; it plays through whichever mode you selected.
+- Linux/Proton users: if late-wave performance is poor, try forcing Proton 9.0 Beta (or vice versa).
+Proton-Experimental sometimes has worse Wine scheduler stability for Godot games.

 ## Issues and feedback